Pomax/arduino-midi-recorder/README.md

 ### And that's it: we're done!

-That's it, all that reminds is to assemble the circuits, and put all the code toghether, and you have yourself an Arduino MIDI recorder!
+That's it, all that reminds is to assemble the circuits, and put all the code together, and you have yourself an Arduino MIDI recorder!
 Thanks for reading along, and if you put this together and put it to good use, shoot me a message!
 I love hearing from folks who put what I make to good use (or _bad_!) use =D

 ## Importing into your DAW